HSarfaraz/chai-aur-react/README.md

   #### When should we learn React?

-  - After mastering javascript ➜ when you think you can any project with javascript without react
+  - After mastering javascript ➜ when you think you can do any project with javascript without reactjs.

   #### Why react is created?